anthonycoffey/property-manager-pro/memory-bank/progress.md

         *   The "Invite Resident" tab now embeds `PropertyManagerPropertiesList` for clear property selection before inviting.
         *   The "My Properties" tab continues to list properties.
     *   This aligns with Admin panel patterns and improves UX for property creation and resident invitation.
+*   **Property Manager Panel Enhancements (Table Display & Dropdown Selector - 2025-05-24):**
+    *   **`PropertyManagerPropertiesList.tsx`:** Refactored to display properties in an MUI `Table` with "Property Name" and formatted "Address" columns.
+    *   **New `PropertySelectorDropdown.tsx`:** Created to provide a dedicated MUI `Select` dropdown for choosing a property (displays Name and Address); its callback now provides both property ID and name.
+    *   **`Dashboard.tsx` (Property Manager Panel):**
+        *   "My Properties" tab now uses the table-based `PropertyManagerPropertiesList.tsx`.
+        *   "Invite Resident" tab now uses the new `PropertySelectorDropdown.tsx` for property selection.
+The `Divider` between the dropdown and the form was removed for a unified look.
+State variables for selected property ID/name were renamed for clarity (e.g., `selectedPropertyId`).
+    *   **`InviteResidentForm.tsx`:**
+        *   Title now displays the selected property's name instead of ID.
+        *   Layout updated to place the email input and "Send Invitation" button on the same row.
+    *   These changes further refine the UI/UX based on feedback, improving clarity and consistency.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)